seltzer1717/just-maven-clojurescript-archetype/README.md

 - `clj.bat` starts a Clojure REPL
 - `cljs.bat` runs cljs.main with any arguments you provide
 - Creat your own.
-# Understanding how it Works
+# How it Works - Project Directory Structure, Config, Scripts, and `pom.xml`
 ## Exec Maven Plugin
 - ClojureScript compilation is Google Closure compilation which is a Java process.
 - The ClojureScript dependency jar doesn't compile cljs.main and other classes so we'll leverage Clojure to run ClojureScript.
-- The `exec-maven-plugni` let's you run java code in the same thread as the regular Maven JVM process (`mvn ...`).
+- The `exec-maven-plugin` let's you run java code in the same thread as the regular Maven JVM process (`mvn ...`).
 - This means we can use Clojure to compile ClojureScript.
   - You might be wondering why we don't use the Windows 'magic' jar on the ClojureScript site
     -  Well, that is likely an 'uber-jar', but built in a way that I don't understand.
 It's contents include artifacts (not dependencies) that I cannot find in the Github ClojureScript repo.